-The importance of Tamil loanwords in Biblical Hebrew is that linguistically these words are the earliest attestation of the Tamil language.
-These words were incorporated into the writing of the Hebrew Bible starting before 500 BCE.
-Although a number of authors have identified many biblical and post-biblical words of Tamil, Old Tamil, or Dravidian origin, a number of them have competing etymologies and some Tamil derivations are considered controversial.
+The importance of Tamil loanwords in Biblical Hebrew lies in the fact that these words are the earliest recorded attestation of the Tamil language.
+At some point before 500 BCE, they were incorporated into the various writings of the Hebrew Bible.
+Although a number of authors have identified many biblical and post-biblical words originating from Old Tamil or the Dravidian languages in general, a number of them have competing etymologies, and some Tamil derivations are considered controversial.
+It is believed that Tamil's linguistic interaction with Biblical Hebrew, which belongs to the Afroasiatic languages, occurred amidst the wider international exchange of goods and ideas (e.g., the ancient spice trade) between merchants travelling throughout Eurasia via the Silk Road.

-The incorporation of Tamil loanwords into the Hebrew language originally came about through the interactions of West Asian and South Indian merchants.
-The mainstream view is that the beginnings of trade between the Mediterranean region and South India can be traced back to 500 BCE when the word (Greek, Ancient (to 1453);: ζιγγίβερις), which was derived from the Proto-South Dravidian *cinki-ver (for "ginger"), first appeared in the Greek language.[1]
-This indicates South India possibly having been involved in trade with the Mediterranean diaspora centuries earlier.[2]
-There is some evidence that trade between India and the peoples inhabiting the Mediterranean regions may have been well established by 1500 BCE.[3]
+The incorporation of Tamil loanwords into the Hebrew language originally came about through the interactions of merchants from the Levant and South India.
+The mainstream view is that the beginnings of trade between the Mediterranean Basin and South India can be traced back to 500 BCE, when the word (Greek, Ancient (to 1453);: ζιγγίβερις), which was derived from the Proto-South Dravidian *cinki-ver (for "ginger"), first appeared in Ancient Greek.[1]
+This indicates South Indians possibly having been involved in trade with the various Mediterranean civilizations centuries earlier.[2]
+There is some evidence that trade between Greater India and the peoples inhabiting the Mediterranean may have been well established by 1500 BCE.[3]
 [4]

-Due to its native speakers' location—in the critical path of trade between Egypt, Mesopotamia, and India—ancient Hebrew lexicon contains both cultural words that are common to many languages in the general area and loanwords from various other languages including Ancient Greek.[5]
-Some of these loan words are present in the earliest transcripts of the Bible.
-By the mid-nineteenth century, Christian missionaries trained in Biblical Hebrew noticed that there were words of Indian origin in the Bible, including from the Tamil language.[6]
-Some of the loan words were borrowed directly from Tamil or Old Tamil into Biblical Hebrew.
-Others were borrowed via the Akkadian, Aramaic, Greek, Persian, and South Arabian languages.[7]
+Due to its native speakers' location—in the critical path of trade between Egypt, Mesopotamia, and India—ancient Hebrew lexicon contains both cultural words that are common to many languages in the general area and loanwords from other languages, including Greek.[5]
+Some of these loanwords are present in the earliest transcripts of the Hebrew Bible from ancient Israel and Judah.
+By the mid-19th century, Christian missionaries trained in Biblical Hebrew noticed that there were words of Indian origin (Indo-Aryan and Dravidian) in biblical texts, including from the Tamil language.[6]
+Some of the loanwords were borrowed directly from Old Tamil into Biblical Hebrew.
+Others were borrowed via Akkadian, Aramaic, Greek, Persian, and the South Arabian languages.[7]
 The period of these lexiconic borrowings range from 1000 BCE to 500 BCE.[7]
 [8] The dating of this borrowing depends on the acceptable ranges of dates for the compilation and redaction of the Books of Kings.

-Most of the borrowed words had to do with items of trade that were unique to South India but which lacked native names in Hebrew.[9]
-[10] According to linguists such as Chaim Rabin and Abraham Mariaselvam, the Tamil linguistic impact in Hebrew goes beyond just loan words.
-The contact also influenced the poetic traditions and styles such as those found in the Song of Songs, which according to Rabin and Mariaselvam shows the influence of Cankam anthologies.[9]
+Most of the borrowed words had to do with items of trade that were unique to South India and thus lacked native names in Hebrew.[9]
+[10] According to Israeli linguists Chaim Menachem Rabin and Abraham Mariaselvam, the Tamil linguistic impact in Hebrew goes beyond just loanwords.
+The two languages' contact also influenced their poetic traditions and styles, such as those found in the Hebrew Song of Songs, which, according to Rabin and Mariaselvam, shows the influence of Cankam anthologies.[9]
 [10] [11]

-Linguistically, the importance of Tamil loanwords in Hebrew is that it is the earliest attestation of Tamil language [12] [13] and an early attestation in the Dravidian languages.
-This was before Tamil was widely written down, using the Tamil Brahmi script and dated variously from 600 BCE to 200 BCE.[14]
-[15] Although a number of authors have identified many Biblical and post-Biblical words of Tamil, Old Tamil, or Dravidian origin, a number of them have competing etymologies and some Tamil derivations are today considered controversial.[16]
-There is also a class of words that were borrowed ultimately from Indo-Aryan languages spoken in North India but via Tamil.[7]
+In addition to serving as the earliest attestation of the Tamil language,[12] [13] Hebrew's Tamil loanwords are also an early attestation of the Dravidian languages, to which Tamil belongs.
+This was before Tamil was widely written, using the Tamil-Brahmi script and dated variously from 600 BCE to 200 BCE.[14]
+[15] Although a number of authors have identified many biblical and post-biblical words of Tamil, Old Tamil, or Dravidian origin, a number of them have competing etymologies and some Tamil derivations are considered controversial and disputed.[16]
+There is also a class of words that were borrowed ultimately from the Indo-Aryan languages, which are spoken in North India, but transmitted via Tamil.[7]

 Hebrew word | Meaning in Hebrew | Source language | Tamil word | Meaning in Tamil |